adibmuhamad/market-stream/README.md

 ## Real-time Stock Price WebSocket Server

-This project is a WebSocket server that provides real-time stock price.
+This project is a WebSocket server that provides real-time stock price from Yahoo Finance.
 Clients can subscribe to updates for specific stock symbols by connecting to the server and providing the symbol as a query parameter.

 ## Features